-Mads Mikkelsen as Mr Freeze in a solo DC movie?
+Mads Mikkelsen as Mr Freeze in a solo DC movie or the villain for The Batman 2?
 Where do I sign a petition for that?

 As the DC Extended Universe continues to expand and add movies to its upcoming lineup, fans on the internet and beyond have started to voice their top picks for yet-uncasted DC superheroes and villains.
 And with dozens of movies about lesser-known characters like Black Adam and Zatanna in the works, it might not be long before we see one that features Mr Freeze, one of the most iconic Batman villains of all time.